open-telemetry/opentelemetry-collector-contrib/receiver/filelogreceiver/README.md

 ```

 #### TODO
-* Document why and how the signature changes when more data is added to the file.
 * Document why there are three copies of the tracking information.
 * Document contents of tracking file with compaction enabled.